AppImage/docs.appimage.org/source/user-guide/quickstart.rst

 |appimage_standalone_bundles|

-|desktop_integration| This can easily be done with one of the desktop integration tools that are introduced in :ref:`ref-desktop-integration`.
+|desktop_integration| This can easily be done with one of the desktop integration tools that are introduced in :ref:`desktop-integration`.

 Where to store AppImages